membean/react-challenge/README.md

 ## Objective:

 The objective is to make a _(mock)_ API call to get JSON data, which is an array of SVG elements.
-After stashing that data in Redux, we want you to display the SVGs so that when you hover or click on each SVG, it will render the hex color code as text instead of the the SVG.
+After stashing that data in Redux, we want you to display the SVGs so that when you hover or focus on each SVG, it will render the hex color code as text instead of the the SVG.
 As a bonus, we'd like you to randomize the color of every SVG so that on each page reload the colors of every React logo changes.

 For example, your finished product might look something like the following _(but doesn't have to... don't let use stifle your creativity!)_.